 Never bypass or disable any safety devices installed on the pump or in the area around it.
 There is a reason a particular safety interlock is set up, and you are overlooking that can lead to further system failure.

-5. Follow all Lockout / Tagout Procedures:
+5. Follow All Lockout / Tagout Procedures:

 When performing maintenance or repairs on a pump, you must follow all the lockout and tagout procedures.
 This ensures that the pump cannot be accidentally started while you are working on it.

-6. Do Not Repair a Running Pump:
+6. Do Not Repair A Running Pump:

 It may sound brave, but attempting to repair a pump when running can lead to severe consequences.
 Always shut off the power and relieve any pressure in the system before beginning any work.

-7. Use the Right Tools:
+7. Use The Right Tools:

 You can be only as efficient as the tools you work with.
 Use only correctly sized tools and replacement parts when working on a pump.
 Using the wrong size or type of tool can damage the pump or create a safety hazard.

-8. Do Not Operate a Leaking Pump:
+8. Do Not Operate A Leaking Pump:

 Never operate a pump that is leaking fluids or making strange noises.
 Please report any issues to a supervisor immediately so that they can be addressed.
 If possible, shut down the pump so that it can be inspected.